Parent’s Guide to Lake Cowichan & District Minor Baseball

 Thank you for registering your child with the Lake Cowichan & District Minor Ball Association (LCDMBA).
 Our association has been designed to create a local opportunity for our children to be able to play the game of baseball in a safe, supportive environment where they can build their personal skills and teamwork skills.

 LCDMBA is a member of BC Minor Baseball Association and the rules of all age divisions can be found at bcminorbaseball.org.
 BC Minor Baseball Association is a member of Baseball Canada and their information can be found at www.baseball.ca.

 The success of our league is dependent on all parents being involved.
 Parents are required to support the program by volunteering as outlined on the registration form.
 Training will be provided for score keeping, pitch count, concession time and other duties as required at the beginning of the season.

-Any parent that is on the field during games need to be on the official roster and be insured for accidental injury.
+Any parent that is on the field during games needs to be on the official roster and be insured for accidental injury.
 If you would like to assist on the field during games in any capacity, please let the executive know as soon as possible.
 Your name will need to be submitted to BC Minor Baseball before the season starts otherwise you cannot be on the field.
-This applies to Tadpole and older age divisions.
+This applies to all divisions above 9U [does not include Rally Cap].

 Get Your Child to Practices and Games on Time

 As in all sports, there are many events that your child must attend; practices, games, special events, etc. The coach wants your child to enjoy the experiences of baseball as much as possible.
 The coach also has a responsibility to look after the team as a whole.
 Start times are very important to get the most use out of field time.
 Ensure arrival commitments are made as requested by the coach.
 Late or inconsiderate members affect everyone.
 If your child is going to be late or miss, let the coach know in advance.